How do I set up API Gateway with my own CloudFront distribution?

 Create the required Signature Version 4 signature for your API Gateway endpoint programmatically.
 For the host value, enter your API Gateway invoke URL.
 For the endpoint value, enter your CloudFront web distribution URL.

-Note: If you're using the Postman app, in the Authorization tab, for Type, choose AWS Signature.
+Note: If you're using the Postman app, then in the Authorization tab, for Type, choose AWS Signature.
 Then, enter the Access Key and Secret Key.
-The required headers are generated by Postman using the credentials that you enter.
+Postman uses the credentials that you enter to generate the required headers.
+Then, use the Authorization header (and all SignedHeaders) generated from the Signature Version 4 process to send the API request to the CloudFront distribution.

 (For custom domain names or IAM authentication) Set up a Regional Custom domain name in API Gateway to access your API